HL7/davinci-ehrx/input/intro-notes/StructureDefinition-hrex-provenance-notes.md

 The following guidance applies to the use of Providence across Da Vinci IGs.
-IGs may impose additional expectations with respect to the use of Provenance either across their whole use-case or in the context of specific events.
+IGs can impose additional expectations with respect to the use of Provenance either across their whole use-case or in the context of specific events.

 ### Searching